This page brings together many resources on Blues History.

 interdisciplinary examination of “the world that the slaves made”.
 This book presents an eloquent look at black and white power dynamics in the slave period and the forces they set loose in Southern culture and society.

 - Robert Johnson/At The Crossroads (Scott Ainslie): Guitar transcriptions, annotated lyrics, historical introductory notes to each of Johnson’s songs and a biography highlight this ground breaking work on Mississippi’s most famous blues legend.
 Praised for its scholarship, as well as the accuracy of its transcriptions, this book has a place on the shelves of historians and musicians, alike.
-NOTE: This book is out of print.
-Not my fault!
-Amazon sometimes has used copies available.
+(NOTE: Sadly, this book is out of print.
+Amazon.com sometimes has used copies available at reasonable prices.
+I periodically buy back my work in order to have copies around.)

 - Roots ‘n Blues (Columbia/Legacy): CD Boxed Set.
 White and black roots for American Blues including mountain string band, early country, gospel, primitive blues, cajun music and early rhythm and blues.